mozilla/fx-private-relay/METRICS.md

 _Last updated: May 20 2020_
+&nbsp;
+&nbsp;

-# Firefox Private Relay Analytics Plan
+# Firefox Relay Analytics Plan

-This is the Analytics plan for Firefox Private Relay.
+This is the Analytics plan for Firefox Relay.
 It documents our use of Google Analytics and what we do with the information we collect.

 ## Analysis

-**Private Relay uses Google Analytics to collect and organize data.
+**Relay uses Google Analytics to collect and organize data.
 We do this to get a better understanding of what is working, and where we still have work to do.**

 **Captured data also helps provide answers to the following questions:**